 - Projects that do not directly benefit residents of southwest Wayne County.

 Online applications must be submitted by 4:00 PM on Friday, May 10, 2019.

 Applications are accepted four times per year with deadlines in February, May, August and October.

 Applicants will be notified within two to four months of the application deadlines.

 Applicants must indicate matching or leveraged support from other constituencies.
 Bullis Fund grants will not fund 100 percent of any project.

 Organizations are urged to participate in one of a variety of communications programs through Causewave Community Partners (formerly The Ad Council of Rochester).
-Contact Katelin for more information about the programs and grant support for programming (see contact information below).
+Contact Micaela Allen at the address below for more information about the programs and grant support for programming.